lekoala/silverstripe-filepond/README.md

 We also installed the image size validation plugin.
 This allows to avoid user uploading incorrect format that might be difficult to crop or resize (GD crashing anyone?).

 You can define custom image sizes on your records based on convention.
-For example, for a squared avatar.
+For example, for a squared avatar and a large image.

     MyRecord:
       images_sizes:
-        Avatar: [512,512]
+        Avatar: [512,512,'max']
+        LargeImage: [1080,1080]

+Parameters are width, height.
+You can set a 3rd parameter to 'max' to ensure the file is below this size.
+By default, the size should be minimum the configured size.

 If defined, the field description and the validation will be automatically applied.